Jienniers/YoutubeDownloaderWebApp/README.md

 ## 🖥️ Compatibility Note

-This guide is specific to **Windows** systems.
-Compatibility with other operating systems has not been tested.
+This guide is written specifically for **Windows** systems.
+Compatibility with other operating systems has not been tested directly.
+However, you can run this script on any OS using Docker — refer to the Docker section in this README for instructions.

 ---